 I try not to leave dough in the fridge for more than 24 hours as the yeast starts to lose its rising power.
 You should be able to shape the dough into burger buns straight from the fridge but leave it to stand for 10 minutes or so if it feels a little firm.
 Remember starting with cold dough will mean you need to add some time onto the second rise.
 Go by how the dough looks, not the time in the recipe.
 It all depends on your starting dough temperature and the environment.

-FAQ for Soft Burger Buns
+FAQ for Hamburger Buns

 Yes.
 The dough needs it for strength.
 If you are outside of the US bread flour is sometimes called high grade or strong flour.
 If bread flour isn't available in your country you could add in some vital wheat gluten to add strength.

 No. It is a very sticky dough and needs the strength developed by the mixer.
+If you want a recipe that is developed to be made by hand, my small batch dinner rolls will do the trick - you could shape into larger buns.

-I keep them in an airtight container at room temperature.
+Store burger buns in an airtight container at room temperature.
 I usually have them fresh the first day then lightly toast after that!

 Yep!
 Just pop them into a ziploc or airtight container and stick them in the freezer.
 Defrost at room temp.
 They are probably best toasted once defrosted.

-Nope!
+Yes.
 Just shape each bun into a tight ball and space well apart on a baking sheet.
 See images for buns made without rings - they are a little shorter but it works perfectly.

 Yes!
 If you wanted to make these as slider buns I would divide the dough into 12.
 It will fit perfectly into a 9"x13" (20x30cm) pan and make 12 sliders.
 Alternatively you could double the recipe and bake it into 24 slider buns which would fit perfectly in a rimmed half sheet pan (13"x18" or 33x45cm)